skelkar001/car-price-prediction-analysis/README.md

 Critical Pricing Factors:
 a) Vehicle age and mileage are the strongest factors influencing price
-b) Drive and Type are also influential
+b) Drive (AWD, FWD, RWD) and Vehicle Type are also influential
 c) There are distinct pricing tiers which are influenced by Brand name (Luxury status)

+Findings

+We